vtest/VTest2/README.md

 # VTest2

-# WIP WARNING

-As long as this WARNING is present, this repository is not considered stable and might undergo force-pushes.
-Once it is stable, this warning will be removed and the repository will become available as https://github.com/vtest/VTest2

 # The HTTP test-program formerly known as Varnishtest (reiterated)

 This project is the second iteration of the (almost) unvarnished varnishtest